-As a potato sprouts, it converts starch to sugar to feed the new potato plant that will grow from the erupting sprouts.
+Most of the nutrients are still intact in a firm, sprouted potato.
+As a potato sprouts, it converts starch to sugar in order to feed the new potato plant that will grow from the erupting sprouts.
 At the beginning of this process, you may find soft spots around what used to be the eyes and are now the sprouts.
-Just remove the sprouts (and any soft spots) and your potato should be fine to use.
+Simply remove the sprouts and any soft spots, and your potato should be fine to use in a recipe.

 What to Avoid

-Don't let this warning scare you off potatoes: you'd have to eat a lot of sprouts and green skins to make yourself sick.
+Don't let this warning scare you off potatoes: You'd have to eat a lot of sprouts and green skins to make yourself sick.

 How to Prevent Sprouting

 - While it may seem obvious, damaged potatoes won't keep well, either.
-Store good quality potatoes properly, and they'll be less likely to go bad or sprout prematurely.
+Store good-quality potatoes properly, and they'll be less likely to go bad or sprout prematurely.